Lake Nipigon: French era (Fort la Tourette)

-Mid 18th century: British, Ojibwe, and Canadian Territory
+Mid 18th and 19th century: British era

+After the Treaty of Paris (1763), the area passed into the hands of the British, and the Hudson's Bay Company (HBC) expanded its trading area to include the Lake, to compete with the North West Company, who were already operating there.
+In 1784 and 1790, the HBC sent representatives to survey the lake, and set up their first trading post in 1792 on the north-east side.
+Around 1821, the HBC replaced the original post with a second one in the northwest, called Wabinosh House.
+It was nearly abandoned due to strife and murders between local indigenous groups.
+Once the dispute was resolved however, the post remained open.

-After the Treaty of Paris (1763), the area passed into the hands of the British, and the Hudson's Bay Company expanded its trading area to include the Lake.
-Although it was considered to be within British North America, it was not until 1850 that the watershed draining into Lake Superior was ceded formally by the Ojibwe Indians to the Province of Canada (see Robinson Treaty, 1850, also known as the Robinson Superior Treaty).
-A four square mile reservation was set aside on Gull River near Lake Nipigon on both sides of the river for the Chief Mishe-muckqua (from Mishi-makwa, "Great Bear").
-In 1871 Lake Nipigon was included in the new Thunder Bay District, Ontario.
+Although it was considered to be within British North America, it was not until 1850 that the watershed draining into Lake Superior was ceded formally by the Ojibwe Indians to the Province of Canada in the Robinson Treaty of 1850, also known as the Robinson Superior Treaty.
+A reserve, 4 mi2 in area, called Gull River 55, was set aside on Gull River near Lake Nipigon on both sides of the river for the Chief Mishe-muckqua (from Mishi-makwa, "Great Bear").
+That same year, the HBC moved its trading post there from Wabinosh Bay.
+The post, known as Nipigon or Fort Nipigon, was headquarters of the Nipigon District from 1881 to 1892.
+In 1900, the post was renamed to Nipigon House, and renamed again in 1954 to Gull Bay.

+In 1871 Lake Nipigon was included in the new Thunder Bay District.

+20th century

 The Township of Nipigon was incorporated in 1908.
 The Municipality of Greenstone (pop 5662) was incorporated in 2001 and includes Orient Bay, MacDiarmid, Beardmore, Nakina, Longlac, Caramat, Jellicoe and Geraldton.

-In 1943 Canada and the United States agreed to the Ogoki diversion which diverts water into Lake Superior that would normally flow into James Bay and thence into Hudson Bay.
+In 1943, Canada and the United States agreed to the Ogoki diversion which diverts water into Lake Superior that would normally flow into James Bay and thence into Hudson Bay.
 The diversion connects the upper portion of the Ogoki River to Lake Nipigon.
 This water was diverted to boost the Sir Adam Beck Hydroelectric Generating Stations at Niagara Falls.
 The diversion is governed by the International Lake Superior Board of Control which was established in 1914 by the International Joint Commission.

-Lake Nipigon Provincial Park is located on the east side of Lake Nipigon.
-In 1999 the park boundary was amended to reduce the park area from 14.58 to 9.18 square kilometres (3,603 to 2,268 acres).
-The area removed from the park was deregulated and transferred to the Government of Canada for a reserve for the Sand Point First Nation.

-Douglas, R., ed.
-Nipigon to Winnipeg : a canoe voyage through Western Ontario by Edward Umfreville in 1784, with extracts from the writings of other early travellers through the region.
-Ottawa : Commercial Printing, 1929.